 We have evaluated both of these techniques to assess amplification efficiency, suitability of DNA for downstream applications, and cost effectiveness.
 We strongly favour the first technique, primer extension pre-amplification (PEP-PCR), and have developed a WGA protocol that is based on this method.
 This protocol employs the use of an oligonucleotide that binds throughout the genome to act as a primer, allowing replication of the genomic DNA by KlearTaq™ hot-start DNA polymerase.

-We have developed a WGA kit that is available to purchase in a range of reaction sizes, and we also offer WGA as a service in our laboratories.Make an enquiry
+We offer WGA as a service in our laboratories.Make an enquiry

 Requirements and performance of WGA